 As a result, they are still the most common kind of camera in the game.

-What makes these different from your phone
+What makes DSLR & mirrorless cameras different from your mobile phone?

 So, where is your phone on the spectrum between DSLR and mirrorless?

 Interestingly enough, your phone lies somewhere in the middle.
 It utilizes the same shutter idea used in DSLRs – that is that when you hit the ‘take photo’ button, the aperture lets the light into the sensor, exposure occurs, and then the photo is moved to an ISP to become a JPEG file – but with some modifications.

 The phone also moves closer to the DSLR and mirrorless side when accompanied by a Moment lens or two!
 Seriously, you wouldn’t shoot with a Sony or Nikon without a full accompaniment of gear.